Reinforcement Learning Integration for CLIPS

 Overview

-This allows to interact with the CXRLGym manager by simply asserting and monitoring CLIPS facts, without the need to do direct ROS communication (e.g., populating ROS messages or waiting for service feedback).
+To reduce manual ROS overhead, the cx_rl_clips package provides a CLIPS-based interface for interacting with the PDDL Manager node.
+This allows users to interact with the CXRLGym manager by asserting and monitoring CLIPS facts, without requiring direct ROS communication (e.g., publishing messages or waiting for service feedback).

-Integrate symbolic reasoning and learning-based control by combining it with CLIPS
+Combine symbolic reasoning and learning-based control by integrating CLIPS with the Gym-based RL node.

-Evaluate trained models directly on real or simulated robots
+Evaluate trained models directly on real or simulated robots, with minimal boilerplate.